-Under certain circumstances, the Compensation Committee and the Board may approve a compensatory arrangement for an office holder that deviates from the compensation policy, provided that such arrangement is approved by the special majority of the company's shareholders mentioned above, or, in certain cases, even if that shareholder approval is not achieved.
+Under certain circumstances, the compensation committee and the board may approve a compensatory arrangement for an office holder that deviates from the compensation policy, provided that such arrangement is approved by the special majority of the company's shareholders mentioned above (under "Election of Statutory External Directors"), or, in certain cases, even if that shareholder approval is not achieved.

-Our Board of Directors has adopted a compensation committee charter setting forth the responsibilities of the committee, which are consistent with the Israeli Companies Law and NYSE rules, which include, among others, the responsibilities set forth in the compensation policy.
+Our Board of Directors has adopted a compensation committee charter setting forth the responsibilities of the committee, which are consistent with the Israeli Companies Law and NYSE rules, and which include, among others, the responsibilities set forth in the compensation policy.